Mastering Advanced HTTP Programming in Go: A Comprehensive Guide

 Summary

 Middleware in Go allows you to execute code before or after an HTTP request is processed by your handler.
-This section covers creating and using middleware, common use cases, chaining middleware, and additional security measures such as x-api-key
+This section covers creating and using middleware, common use cases, chaining middleware, and additional security measures such as x-api-key, JWT, and CORS management.

 Content